awesomemotive/one-click-demo-import/readme.md

 >
 > [Follow this easy guide on how to setup this plugin for your themes!](http://proteusthemes.github.io/one-click-demo-import/)
 >
-> Also signup to the newsletter, so you we can inform you about any updates, changes or improvements.
+> Also sign up to the newsletter, so we can inform you about any updates, changes or improvements.

 This plugin will create a submenu page under Appearance with the title **Import demo data**.